General Data Protection Regulations – Information and Your Rights

 In order to use our service, you agree to provide us with contact details which we can use.
 The service includes the steps necessary to getting investment accounts set up; getting your life insurance policy/policies activated (on risk); and occasional ongoing contact to check that your insurance policies remain appropriate for your circumstances.

 Cavendish Online does not store any of the medical or family history data which you may provide during the insurance underwriting process, and only accesses this data when required or where appropriate.
-Data is passed to the insurance provider if you proceed with application.
+Data is passed to the insurance provider if you proceed with an application.

 All data is stored in the UK.
 The retention period (i.e. how long the data is stored for) is the life of the investment or term of life insurance policy (either in place or quoted) plus 6 years.
 E.g. if the term of insurance requested was 22 years, the retention period would be 28 years.